Michael-Millard/SpinningEarthAR/README.md

 # Acknowledgements
 1. Thanks to Ringo3D for the Earth 3D model: https://www.turbosquid.com/3d-models/earth-max-free/1016431
 2. Thanks to sscott2031 for the Spitfire 3D model: https://sketchfab.com/3d-models/spitfire-mk-ixe-08b356e7297b4e83bd1524c10bb05cad
+3. Thanks to Chenchanchong for the Moon 3D model: https://skfb.ly/pzJGt (licensed under Creative Commons Attribution: http://creativecommons.org/licenses/by/4.0/).
-3. Thanks to Nouman Ahsan for the Hand Detection dataset on which my YOLO models were trained: https://www.kaggle.com/datasets/nomihsa965/hand-detection-dataset-vocyolo-format?resource=download
+4. Thanks to Nouman Ahsan for the Hand Detection dataset on which my YOLO models were trained: https://www.kaggle.com/datasets/nomihsa965/hand-detection-dataset-vocyolo-format?resource=download
-4. Thanks to Ultralytics for the YOLOv11 nano and small models.
+5. Thanks to Ultralytics for the YOLOv11 nano and small models.